 - Are there tasks you’re doing that you aren’t suited for that could be done more quickly by someone else?

 - Are there things you’re good at but aren’t passionate about that could be delegated?

 You might think that these things need to be done, and no one else will do them right or you can’t afford to get help – but that would be allowing your circumstances to control your life.

-So take a moment and think about it:
+Take a moment and think about it:

 - What do you WANT to be doing with your day?

 - What’s keeping you from doing it, and what action steps can you take to start shifting that?

 Practice #2: Merge your business and your coaching.